oceanalbin/ColdWarArchive/ColdWar_Archive/README.md

 The tools that I have used for this projects are TextEdit programs, to format and write HTML, CSS and JS.
 For the transcodings I used photoshop, to make sketches and Blender to model and texture props for my videogame.
 To make a videogame I used Unity for the visual creating and Visual Studio to code and format my C#.

-Mention the tools that you used or made (if and when relevant).

 ### Results
 Some of your transcoding experiments may have smaller outcome sketches like images or short video tests.
 They can go directly within this section.
 Or maybe this transcoding became a part of the final outcome format.
 When that is the case, you can simply include a [hyperlink](#) to the final outcomes in the **Transcoding** section.
 In the final outcome section below you can embed or explain the final format outcome in detail.

 ## Transcoding Tool
 ### Description
-My transcoding tool was mainly Blender this semester, to make useable models
+My transcoding tool was mainly Blender this semester, to make useable models and Unity to compile the models into one environment.

-You might have made multiple coding tools during the semester.
-Or the transcoding tool might be part of a specific transcoding experiment itself.
-It's up to you to define the linear flow of the Readme.
-Just like the transcoding of media itself, the coding tool should be well documented.
-So if you are using a coding tool in your first experiment, include the documentation of the coding tool **before** you include the results, etc.

 ### Aims
 The tool is made for getting a better understanding of artefacts from the Cold war in the IISG, combing them into one world to see how they function together.

-Include the main aims or intentions behind making the tool, and what it is used for.

 ### Methods
-C# WebGL
+C# — WebGL — HTML — CSS — JS
 This includes the coding languages, coding frameworks or libraries, and any platforms or webtools for example.

 ### Results
 My result is combining my transcoded models into a video game about the Cold War.
-The coding tool will vary a lot between different students.
-So depending on the use and type, you may include more or less documentation here.

 ### Source Links
 https://unity.com/